VinayBhalerao/sa-training/rhsso-3scale-int/README.md

     -H "Authorization: bearer {ACCESS TOKEN}" \
     http://{RHSSO HOST}:{RHSSO HOST}/auth/realms/{REALM}/clients-registrations/default
 ```
 Once the client is created you will need to further configure it to allow client credentials.
-To do this in Keycloak select Clients > {new client} and configure the below settings:
+To do this in RHSSO select Clients > {new client} and configure the below settings:

 * Enabled = ON
 * Access Type = confidential